-Leonel Aguilar is a Lecturer and Postdoctoral Researcher in Applied Artificial Intelligence at the Data Science, Systems and Services laboratory (DS3), ETH Zurich.
-Previously he has held postdoctoral appointments at the Cognitive Science group (COG) and the Computational Social Science group (COSS), ETH Zurich, and the research centre for Large-scale Earthquake, Tsunami and Disaster (LsETD, now CESERI) at the Earthquake Research Institute of the University of Tokyo, Japan.
-Leonel obtained his Ph.D. at the Computational Science and High-Performance Computing Laboratory at the University of Tokyo.
-Previously, Leonel held a principal Lecturer appointment at del Valle University, Guatemala in both the Mathematics and the Civil Engineering departments.
-His research focuses on modelling, simulating and analyzing social phenomena and the development and deployment of the AI/ML-based systems to support this.
-He has built systems to analyze AI-driven software agents in artificial worlds to VR experiments to quantify human behaviour.
-Leonel has contributed to systems to make ML more accessible to non-experts while ensuring best practices.
-In this context, Leonel has contributed to Easeml/AutoML an Automatic Machine Learning system and its Integration with the Swiss Data Science Center’s Renku data science service and Easeml/CI&CD a system for continuous integration and delivery of ML models.
+Dr Leonel Aguilar is a lecturer and postdoctoral researcher in applied artificial intelligence at the Data Science, Data Systems, & Data Services laboratory (DS3) at ETH Zurich.
+Previously, he has held postdoctoral appointments at the Cognitive Science group (COG) and the Computational Social Science group (COSS) at ETH Zurich and the research centre for Large-Scale Earthquake, Tsunami and Disaster (LsETD, now CESERI) at the Earthquake Research Institute of the University of Tokyo, Japan.
+Dr Aguilar obtained his PhD in the Computational Science and High-Performance Computing Laboratory at the University of Tokyo.
+Previously, he held a principal lecturer appointment at the Universidad del Valle, Guatemala, in both the mathematics and civil engineering departments.